mattiaspetersson/paragraph/README.md

 Atk.downloadKernels;
 Atk.downloadMatrices;
 ```
-Recompile the class libaray again, and unless you see some errors in the post window, you should be good to go.
+Recompile the class library again, and unless you see some errors in the post window, you should be good to go.

 ## Basic Usage
 Enter the Paragraph environment by typing and running